 The updates included in this suite are limited but most recommended for XP users.
 This 3rd update package is rich with both Service Pack 1 and Service Pack 2 files.
-There are many functionalities were added into this latest update but Management Console 3, Wi-Fi security, health checking and DirectX components are nameable.
-Microsoft stopped anytype of support for XP users because it’s overaged and more than ten years old.
+Microsoft stopped anytype of support for XP users because it’s overage and more than ten years old.
 Currently there are hundreds of software that do not support Windows XP but few of them requires service pack 3 update.

-As SP1 released for Windows 7 and SP2 for Windows Vista consumers, similarly Microsoft has released SP3 as final update package.
+As SP1 released for Windows 7 and SP2 for Windows Vista consumers, similarly they have released SP3 as final update package.
 This update will increase performance on Windows Startup, Task Manager, Log on and Shut Down processes.
 Most important thing that it will bring some important files that are required to install latest versions of Windows Media Player, Internet Explorer and DirectX.

 - Create a restore point for restoring OS if face problems